-The Cochlear Implant program at C.S.
-Mott Children’s Hospital is part of one of the largest, most experienced cochlear implant programs in the nation.
-Our multidisciplinary team specializes in working with children with hearing loss and their families, and we are committed to supporting your family throughout the process of considering cochlear implants, surgery, and long-term follow-up care.
+The University of Michigan Cochlear Implant program at C.S.
+Mott Children’s Hospital is one of the largest, most experienced cochlear implant programs in the nation.
+Our multidisciplinary team specializes in working with children with hearing loss and their families.
+We are committed to supporting your family throughout the process of considering cochlear implants, surgery and long-term follow-up care.

 What is a cochlear implant?

 A cochlear implant is an electronic device that stimulates residual nerve fibers in the inner ear.
 These electrical pulses are sent to the brain and interpreted as sound.
-An implant system consists of an external speech processor and headset (located entirely behind the ear) and an internal, surgically implanted electrode array.
+An implant system consists of an external speech processor, located entirely behind the ear, and an internal, surgically implanted electrode array.
 We provide several types of cochlear implants, depending on a patient’s need.
-All of the devices we use are multi-channel cochlear implant systems, and all provide multiple speech perception strategies and other features.
+All of the devices we use are FDA-approved, multi-channel cochlear implant systems, and provide multiple speech perception strategies and other features.

 Who is a candidate for a cochlear implant?

 - Moderate to profound sensorineural hearing loss in both ears.